-When you park your vehicle and open the driver's door, you'll hear a tone reminding you to remove your key from the ignition and take it with you.
+When you park your Oldsmobile and open the driver's door, you'll hear a tone reminding you to remove your key from the ignition and take it with you.
 Always do this.
-Your steering wheel will be locked, and so will your ignition.
-If you have an automatic transmission, taking your key out also locks your transmission.
+Your steering wheel will be locked, and so will your ignition and transmission.
 And remember to lock the doors.